What Is A Dynasty Fantasy Football League?

 You have twenty-four (24) hours after a trade is accepted to request a review, and the sooner you make your request, the more time will remain in the 24-hour review period for voting results to be collected.
-You are allowed five review requests per year, and trades that are overturned during the review process do not count against your limit of five.
-Your identity as the requester will remain anonymous.
-All objections to trades must be made by 10 pm ET on Saturday night.
+Each team is allowed five review requests per year, and trades that are overturned during the review process do not count against the limit of five.
+The identity of the requester of the trade review will remain anonymous.
+During the season, all objections to trades must be made by 10 pm ET on Saturday night.

 If you would like to request a review of a trade, please send us an email as soon as possible at firstname.lastname@example.org.

 Remember, it is not your job to simply block trades you would not do yourself – every owner reserves the right to attempt risk and manage their team as they see fit as long as it does not threaten the integrity of the league.
 As a league member involved in reviewing trades, your only job is to recognize potential collusion or to call attention to trades that are so extremely imbalanced that they threaten the integrity of the league.
 Pay special attention to trades that do not seem to offer benefits to both sides.

 The traders are allowed to request reviews on their own trade, but only in the event that offering or accepting the trade was accidental.
 It does happen, and the trade will be judged by the fairness of the trade but do be sure to accompany your request with a convincing explanation of what happened.

 If a review is requested, several emails are sent out:

 - The trading partners are notified that their trade is under review.

 - All other members of the league are requested to provide their input on the trade with a simple yes or no vote.
 When voting “no,” you’re asked which side is favored.